 Do note that many mushroom growing kits are simply blocks of enriched sawdust themselves.
-If you're a beginner who's just learning how to grow mushrooms, these kits are a great way to get started (see pic at left).
+If you're a beginner who's just learning how to grow mushrooms, these kits are a great way to get started (see pic above).
 Someone else has done all the sawdust prep for you!

 You can grow mushrooms on many, many more materials than just straw, logs, and sawdust.
 Below are a few other effective substrates:

 So which type of substrate is best for your project?
 Much like when choosing spawn, the answer depends on what you're doing.

 A general rule of thumb is to match your spawn to your substrate.
 For example, if you want to grow mushrooms on logs, a wood-based spawn such as plugs or sawdust is best.
 The theory is that since the mycelium is already familiar with the spawn material, colonization time will be reduced if the spawn and substrate are similar.